ramrom/rams_dot_files/cheatsheets/cloud_aws_cheatsheet.md

     - when applied in context of an identity, session, and resources, define the permissions
     - role simply is "what can I do?", so permissions

+## TECH
+- Aurora - their own complex relation database system
+- firecracker - very lightweight VM, low latency, written in rust, that is used by their lamdba serverless and fargate
+    - one way it's lightweight is very minimal device support, e.g. no USB support

 ## AWS CLI
 - `aws configure --profile someprofile list`  - list sessions under that profile
 - `aws configure list-profiles`  - list profiles with sessions